 At Tech.co, we have a number of full-time in-house researchers who re-run this testing process regularly to ensure our results remain reflective of the present day.

-After testing the best solutions in the game, we found that Clover Station Duo is the best POS cash register overall because of its generous stack of restaurant and retail features, and ultra-low learning curve.
+The Clover Station Duo is the best POS cash register overall in our hands-on research because of its generous stack of restaurant and retail features, ultra-low learning curve, and modern hardware with luxuries like haptic feedback and biometric login.

-However, if you can’t justify the price tag of Clover’s POS hardware and software package, we’d recommend using Square Register instead.
-The Square Register is stripped-back and easy to navigate.
-It can also integrate seamlessly with your online store – making it particularly useful for omnichannel sellers.
+However, we’d recommend using Square Register if you need to save a bit of money, because it comes with no monthly subscription on top of the hardware cost.
+The Square Register is stripped-back and easy to navigate, and it can also integrate seamlessly with your online store – making it particularly useful for omnichannel sellers.

 If you’re considering moving forward with a new system, we’ve formulated our own comparison tool for matching you to a system within your budget.
 All you need to do is answer a couple of questions about your business, and then we’ll send you quotes based on your specific needs.
 It only takes a minute, and it’s completely free to use.